guanxiaoyu11/darelab_Dinopore_python/README.md

 # darelab_Dinopore_python
-The Dinopore code with python version
+The Dinopore code with python version.
 More codes are being uploaded one after another